paradigmxyz/mesc/docs/src/overrides.md

 export MESC_DEFAULT_ENDPOINT=local_goerli

-# ...rest of scriptt that does RPC things
+# ...rest of script that does RPC things
 ```

 #### Prepending syntax